wp-plugins/wp-media-library-categories/readme.txt

 = 1.4.14 =
 * Support for WordPress 4.0
-* Added categories filter to media grid view
+* Added categories filter to media grid view.
-* Security enhancement
+* Security enhancement.
-* Resolved conflict with UberMenu plugin
+* Resolved conflict with UberMenu plugin.

 = 1.4.13 =
 * Improved compatibility with other plugins that use the [gallery] shortcode.